Great Locomotive Chase: Legacy

 Both The General and The Texas survived the war and have been preserved in museums.
 The General is located at the Southern Museum of Civil War and Locomotive History, in Kennesaw, Georgia, close to where the chase began.
 The Texas is at the Atlanta History Center.

 The first account of the chase was published a year after the event in 1863 by William Pittenger, one of the Andrews Raiders, under the title of Daring and Suffering.
 It would be republished in 1881 as Capturing a Locomotive and 1889 as The Great Locomotive Chase.
 The book was a major success and was widely praised.
-Two decades later, one newspaper would claim it “was in half the old soldier households in the country.”
+Two decades later, one newspaper would claim it "was in half the old soldier households in the country."

 Buster Keaton's silent film comedy The General is loosely based on Pittenger's memoirs.

 In 1956, Walt Disney Productions released the dramatic film The Great Locomotive Chase, also based on Pittenger's memoirs, starring Fess Parker as Andrews and Jeffrey Hunter as Fuller and filmed on the Tallulah Falls Railway in North Carolina.
 Walt Disney, who personally supervised parts of the production, also rented the 4-4-0 locomotives William Mason to play The General, the Inyo to play The Texas, and Lafayette to play The Yonah.
-The same year, Dell published a paperback original movie tie-in, The Great Locomotive Chase by MacLennan Roberts, "Based on the Walt Disney Production and on authentic Civil War documents", according to the cover blurb.
+The same year, Dell Publishing published a paperback original movie tie-in, The Great Locomotive Chase by MacLennan Roberts, "Based on the Walt Disney Production and on authentic Civil War documents", according to the cover blurb.

 Since at least 1979, the city of Adairsville has held The Great Locomotive Chase Festival, a three-day festival in October which commemorates the event.

 In 2000, composer Robert W. Smith wrote a concert piece named for and inspired by the incident.

 In 2019, the raid was featured on Comedy Central show Drunk History in the episode "Behind Enemy Lines", narrated by Jon Gabrus, with John Francis Daley portraying Andrews and Martin Starr as Fuller.